 This book is jointly published with Slovenska kinoteka, Ljubljana.

-"A pleasure of
+"A pleasure of reading a

-that many of us have come to resent, and because his career now spans more than forty years, a detailed chronological procession
+many of us have come to resent, and because his career now spans more than forty years, a detailed chronological procession

 through his films inevitably affords a perspective – sometimes implied, sometimes direct – on Hollywood itself and its ever-changing

 currents.
 The result is comprehensive indeed. --- Boosted by a typically gorgeous, illustration-heavy design by FilmmuseumSynemaPublikationen,